 4.8 The Lake District National Park Authority does not identify any minerals site allocations in its Local Plan (2013).
-Cumbria County Council's draft Minerals and Waste Local Plan (February 2015), identifies the following Preferred Areas or Areas of Search for aggregates:-
+Cumbria County Council's draft Minerals and Waste Local Plan (April 2016), identifies the following Preferred Areas or Areas of Search for aggregates:-

 - high and very high specification roadstones

 - M16 Holmescales Quarry

-- M17 Ghyll Scaur Quarry

 - M30 Roan Edge Quarry

 - limestone

 - M10 Silvertop Quarry

 - sand and gravel in the west and south of the county

 - M6 land between Overby and High House quarries

 - M8 Cardewmires Quarry

-- M12 Roosecote Quarry
+- M12 land near Roosecote Quarry (Area of Search)

 - M15 Peel Place Quarry

+- M27 Roosecote Quarry (Preferred Area)

+- other sand and gravel

+- M11 Kirkhouse Quarry

 - slate

 - M14 Kirkby Slate Quarry

 All of these quarries are shown on the maps in Appendix 3.
-As a rough estimate, all of the aggregate allocations in the February 2015 Local Plan could amount to at least an extra 20 million tonnes over the Plan period, if applications were to come forward and be granted.
+As a rough estimate, all of the aggregate allocations in the April 2016 Local Plan could amount to around an extra 20 million tonnes over the Plan period, if applications were to come forward and be granted.

-- 4.9 Although it is unlikely that it will be needed within the Plan period, the area between Overby and High House sand and gravel quarries (site M6 in the Local Plan) has been identified as a logical extension between the two existing quarries. - 4.10 At Silvertop Quarry (site M10), it is possible that an alternative area for quarrying would have less impact on the setting of the North Pennines Area of Outstanding Natural Beauty, which overlooks the quarry, rather than part of the land within the current planning permission.
-An Area of Search has, therefore, been identified. - 4.11 The draft Cumbria Local Plan also proposes Mineral Safeguarding Areas for resources of aggregates that have been identified on the maps produced by British Geological Survey (sand and gravel, limestone, igneous rock, sandstone), plus an MSA for the Wray Castle slate formation.
-The Lake District National Park identifies Minerals Safeguarding Areas for sand and gravel, limestone, slate and igneous/metamorphic rock in their adopted Local Plan Part Three. - 4.12 NPPF paragraph 143 states that planning authorities should safeguard existing, planned and potential rail heads and wharfage in their Local Plans.
-In the February 2015 draft Cumbria Minerals & Waste Local Plan, site allocations policy SAP6 identifies 10 existing and two potential rail heads/sidings for safeguarding. - 4.13 Of the potential sites, AL32 at Siddick, near Workington, was put forward originally as a rail head for a conveyor link to a coal extraction site.
+- 4.9 At Silvertop Quarry (site M10), it is possible that an alternative area for quarrying would have less impact on the setting of the North Pennines Area of Outstanding Natural Beauty, which overlooks the quarry, rather than part of the land within the current planning permission.
+An Area of Search has, therefore, been identified. - 4.10 The draft Cumbria Local Plan also proposes Mineral Safeguarding Areas for resources of aggregates that have been identified on the maps produced by British Geological Survey (sand and gravel, limestone, igneous rock, sandstone), plus an MSA for the Wray Castle slate formation.
+The Lake District National Park identifies Minerals Safeguarding Areas for sand and gravel, limestone, slate and igneous/metamorphic rock in their adopted Local Plan Part Three. - 4.11 NPPF paragraph 143 states that planning authorities should safeguard existing, planned and potential rail heads and wharfage in their Local Plans.
+In the April2016 draft Cumbria Minerals & Waste Local Plan, site allocations policy SAP5 identifies 10 existing and two potential rail heads/sidings for safeguarding. - 4.12 Of the potential sites, AL32 at Siddick, near Workington, was put forward originally as a rail head for a conveyor link to a coal extraction site.
 Although the coal extraction site is not an allocation, the rail head could still be used for other, economically viable, mineral or waste operations in the area.
 Site M31 at Salthouse, near Millom, is also identified.
 It was recently used as a temporary, night time, loading facility for Ghyll Scaur Quarry, in relation to projects at the Low Level Waste Repository near Drigg; it is retained in case it is needed in relation to projects for Britain's Energy Coast.